Canon 700D vs Panasonic GH5

 It is notable that the GH5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 700D does not offer wifi capability.
+In contrast, the 700D does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH5 (unlike the 700D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 700D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Panasonic GH5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 700D and the Panasonic GH5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.